Sooji ka halwa is a classic Indian dessert made with fine semolina, ghee, and sugar. Flavored with aromatic cardamom powder and saffron.

 Nuts add a nice crunch and flavor to the halwa.
 Almonds, cashews, raisins, charoli, and pistachios add a great flavor.
 Feel free to add nuts of your choice.

 Store the sooji halwa in an air-tight container in the refrigerator for up to 2 weeks.
-You can freeze the halwa for up to 3 months in the freezer.

-Yes, you can freeze the sooji halwa.
-Store it in a freezer-safe container or Ziploc bag for up to 3 months.
-Thaw it in the refrigerator or on the kitchen counter and enjoy the halwa.
+You can freeze the halwa for up to 2 months in the freezer.
+Store it in a freezer-safe container or Ziploc bag.
+Thaw it in the refrigerator or kitchen counter and enjoy the halwa.

 Sooji Halwa